 Several areas of Arizona see blowing dust, thunderstorm and heat warnings

-PHOENIX - A blowing dust advisory has been issued for a major part of Arizona on Saturday, July 10, says the National Weather Service (NWS).
+PHOENIX - A blowing dust advisory and severe thunderstorm warning have been issued for a major part of Arizona on Saturday, July 10, says the National Weather Service (NWS).

-The advisory is in effect from 5 p.m. to 11 p.m.
+The blowing dust advisory is in effect from 5 p.m. to 11 p.m.
 Saturday for all areas between Tucson and Phoenix.
+For most areas of Arizona, the thunderstorm warning is in effect through midnight Saturday.

 Just the night before, a dust storm advisory was in effect for several areas in Arizona.
 The dust storm also brought monsoon thunderstorms to the southeast region of the Valley with wind speeds up to 70 mph.

-Several regions of Arizona are also under an excessive heat warning through the weekend, NWS says.
+Several regions of Arizona are also under an excessive heat warning through the weekend, NWS says, adding that a major portion of the West Coast, including California, will be feeling extremely warm.

 Related Stories: